 If you change your mind about moving, you can buy your home back from Knock at a predetermined price.

 Knock.com has an average 4.8 star rating across 738 reviews.
 Though Knock isn’t currently accredited by the Better Business Bureau, it has a B+ rating with a total of ten complaints.

 Overall, Knock Home Swap reviews praise the program’s convenience, customer service, and transparency.
 Additionally, customers report that Knock’s bridge loans helped them stand out in competitive markets, thanks to the ability to make cash-like, non-contingent offers.

-In some cases, Knock’s customer service is so strong that it’s even won over customers who were initially skeptical.
+In this instance, Knock’s customer service was so strong that it won over a customer who was initially skeptical.